denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 offer insights at previously unavailable scales of analysis.
-(Witness the emerging fields of computational biology, computational chemistry, computational linguistics, computational geometry, computational archeology, computational architecture design, computational philosophy, computational social science, and the list goes on.)
-In "Plain Text," I stake out a middle ground between Stephen Ramsey's laudatory *Reading Machines* (University of Illinois Press, 2011) and David Golumbia's disparaging *The Cultural Logic of Computation* (Harvard University Press, 2009).
-Ultimately, I argue in favor of transformative use of technology in the humanities, with reciprocal effects that promise mutual enrichment.
+(Witness the emerging fields of computational biology, computational chemistry, computational linguistics, computational geometry, computational archeology, computational architectural design, computational philosophy, computational social science, and the list goes on.)
+In *Plain Text*, I stake out a middle ground between Stephen Ramsey's laudatory *Reading Machines* (University of Illinois Press, 2011) and David Golumbia's disparaging *The Cultural Logic of Computation* (Harvard University Press, 2009).
+Ultimately, I argue in favor of a transformative use of technology in the humanities, with reciprocal effects that promise mutual enrichment.

 ## Audience and Market

-As is the case for most of my work, "Plain Text" appeals to several key audiences.
+As is the case for most of my work, *Plain Text* appeals to several key audiences.
 The *first* comprises media scholars interested in the history of data and computing in the twentieth century.
-The *second* audience can be located in textual studies, among scholars seeking to understand the impact of technology on literary theory or book history. *Finally*, the manuscript targets the broader audience of digital humanities and information science practitioners (particularly in the field of human--computer interaction), actively engaged in using and creating textual interfaces that shape contemporary reading and writing praxis.
+The *second* audience can be located in textual studies, among scholars seeking to understand the impact of technology on literary theory or book history. *Finally*, the manuscript targets the broader audience of digital humanities and information science practitioners (particularly in the field of human--computer interaction) actively engaged in using and creating textual interfaces that shape contemporary reading and writing praxis.